Fork me on GitHub

 How Teleport uses Google Workspace APIs

-In order to list a user's Google Workspace groups, Teleport will first attempt to fetch credentials for calling Cloud Identity API methods, then use these credentials to query a user's transitive group memberships.
+To list a user's Google Workspace groups, Teleport first attempts to get credentials by calling Cloud Identity API methods.
+If successful, Teleport uses the credentials to query a user's transitive group memberships.

-If these credentials do not exist, Teleport will fetch credentials for the Directory API instead, and will use this API to list the user's groups in your entire Google Workspace account.
-Groups that the user belongs to that are external to the workspace will not be listed.
+If the credentials don't exist, Teleport gets credentials by calling Directory API methods.
+Teleport then uses the Directory API to list the user's groups in the entire Google Workspace for your organization.
+Groups that the user belongs to that are external to the workspace aren't listed.

-If your Google Workspace plan does not support the Cloud Identity API, you must ensure that your RBAC does not depend on transitive group memberships.
+If your Google Workspace edition doesn't support the Cloud Identity API, you must ensure that your role-based access controls don't depend on transitive group memberships.

 Create a new project